Rosstin/UNDERDREAM/BAR-GRAPH-ASSIGNMENT-rosstin/README.md

  - Students can click/drag specific bars and move them around, changing their order

 TODO
  5. IMoveable interface
  M.  Cleanup
  N.  The IMoveable interface should "hide" the Bar class from the graph better such that the Graph doesn't know so much about Bar

-LOW-PRI
- I. Fix in-headset interaction issue
+KNOWN BUGS
+ 1. you can only select each bar once in-headset.
+Hitting "reset" fixes this.
- Q. Only right hand is supported.
+ 2. Only right hand is supported.
 Support left hand.
+ 3. Bar behaves badly if you move the selected bar faster than the animation speed of the other bars - improving and refactoring their states will probably fix this

+FUTURE WORK
+ z4.
+Improve IMoveable interface by adding another IMoveable object - the point
  R.  Replace updates with coroutines on Bar object to improve perf
  S.  Sorts can be improved
  T.  Unit tests for calculations in util class
  X.  Should move interaction stuff out of Graph.cs

 EXTRA
  e2.
 You can change the values of the bars and see the changes reflected